crystal-lang/crystal-book/getting_started/README.md

 Hi and welcome to Crystal's Reference Book!

-First we are going to check if we have [installed the language](https://crystal-lang.org/install/) correctly so that we may try all the examples listed in this book.
+First let's make sure to [install the compiler](https://crystal-lang.org/install/) correctly so that we may try all the examples listed in this book.

 Once installed, the Crystal compiler should be available as `crystal` command.